brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 }
 ```

 **Limiting the size of communication buffers** is important when activating ZeRO.
 In practice, enabling ZeRO leads to the distribution of parameters across all processors.
 This in practice will add a communication overhead, that require memory to to be allocated for all buffers responsible for the data to be sent or received.
 This is an issue as these buffers may be large.
 To overcome this issue, we can decrease the maximum size of the communication buffers so that communication is performed in parcels of smaller buffers.
-We can also **communication overlap** that attempts to overlap the reduction of the gradients with backward computation.
+We can also enable **communication overlap** that attempts to overlap the reduction of the gradients with backward computation.
 To enable these 2 optimizations, we add to the config:

 ```json
 {